jiang111/awesome-android-tips/README-en.md

 * Set the TextView single line when the show do not use Lines = 1, and use singleLine = "true", because the Meizu part of the phone in the set Lines = 1, and then the value of TextView all the numbers, you will be muddled The

-* TouchDelegate can be used to change the touch area of ​​View.
+* TouchDelegate can be used to change the touch area of View.
 Scene: For example, in the RecyclerView's ItemView contains the CheckBox component, and then want to achieve when you click on the ItemView, you can also trigger the CheckBox, you can use this class

 * ArgbEvaluator can be used to calculate the interpolation between different color values, with ValueAnimator.ofObject or ViewPager.PageTransformer use, you can achieve a smooth transition between different colors.